Selwyn Selikowitz

 Selwyn Selikowitz (born 11 April 1942) is a former Cape High Court Judge from South Africa.
 He is married to Wendy Schwartz with whom he has three children (two of whom are lawyers).
 He is currently a lecturer at the University of New South Wales in Sydney, Australia.

 Early life and education

 Selikowitz was born on 11 April 1942 in Cape Town, South Africa.
 He attended the Herzlia primary and high schools, graduating from high school in 1959.
 He then graduated from a Bachelor of Arts in 1963 and received his LLB (with Honours) in 1965.
 Selikowitz was admitted as an advocate in 1966 and took silk in 1983.

 Legal Profession

 Selikowitz became a member of the Cape Bar in 1966.
 He was appointed to the Cape Bench in 1987.
-He also served on the Bar Council from 1974-1987.
+He also served on the Bar Council from 1974 to 1987.